cogu/autosar/doc/autosar4_api/workspace.rst

     :rtype: List of object

     Experimental find-method that has rudimentary support for wild cards (a.k.a) globs.
-    This method returns a list of items it finds
+    This method returns a list of items it finds.

 Example
 ^^^^^^^